Get started with a few quick questions

 3. Check Their Portfolio and References

 Review completed projects similar to yours in scope and complexity.
 Ask for client references and follow up on them.
-Look for case studies with measurable outcomes, not just screenshots.
+Look for case studies with measurable outcomes rather than screenshots alone.

 4. Assess Communication and Process